 The news just came in last night via the official CMS blog, where Seema Verma, the Administrator of the Centers for Medicare and Medicaid Services (CMS), announced that the participation rate for the Merit-based Incentive Payment System (MIPS) exceeded its 1st-year goal by 1 percent.
-The early goal was set at 90 percent for MIPS – one of the two tracks under the CMS’s Quality Payment Program (QPP).
+The early goal was 90 percent for MIPS – one of the two tracks under the CMS’s Quality Payment Program (QPP).
 Furthermore, the announcement stated that the submission rates for ACOs (Accountable Care Organizations) were recorded at a whopping 98%, while those of clinicians in rural practices were found to be 94%.
 These figures show the results are truly outstanding.
-Verma says,

 Patients Over Paperwork Initiative

 Furthermore, these high participation rates show significant progress in the organization’s prime objective “Patients over Paperwork.”
 So, a patient over paperwork is an initiative by CMS, launched in November last year.
 The main idea behind the initiative was to streamline regulations by increasing efficiency, thus improving patients’ care and experience.

 Steps, taken through this initiative, according to Verma, result in:

 - Continued free technical assistance to clinicians in the program.